 In many ways, Rafi has set up a classic rom-com scenario.
 He’ll have to find the girl again and convince her to play a role and the two of them will be brought together under pressure and . . .
 But although this plot will play out, Batra doesn’t necessarily take it in the expected directions and he sometimes refuses to offer us the expected scenes.
 If a Hollywood or Bollywood romance is what audiences expect to see they will be disappointed by the ellipses in the narrative, by the periods of introspection and by the general slow pacing.
 None of this bothered me since my interest was in the two central characters and their backgrounds.
 The young woman in the photograph is Miloni played by Sanya Malhotra who first came to attention in Dangal (2016) – a film I must watch.
 She is very well cast and gives a beguiling performance as the daughter of a middle-class Gujarati Hindu family who expect her to become a chartered accountant and to marry a successful graduate.
 She is literally the ‘poster girl’ for a small private accountancy college and the top student.
 But she feels trapped by her family’s expectations.
 She’d always enjoyed drama at school and perhaps that is why ‘playing the girlfriend’ attracts her.

 One convention that Batra does follow is to provide the two leads with a supportive ‘crew’.
 Rafi lives in a communal room with other men from his district and Dadi (a terrific performance by 86 year-old Farrukh Jaffar) will find a space for herself in the same room.
-By comparison, Miloni’s family is wealthy enough to have a live-in maid/cook/housekeeper played by Geetanjali Kulkarni who can advise her about the village man and will be discreet.
+By comparison, Miloni’s family is wealthy enough to have a live-in maid/cook/housekeeper (played by Geetanjali Kulkarni) who can advise her about the village man and will be discreet.
 The romance can only be tentative at first and its prospects in the long-term are not good.
 Religious differences and social class differences do not make Western-style romances straightforward (not that they do in the US or UK either in some circumstances).
-Batra offers some good examples of how their daily lives differ and he uses a favourite cinema as a meeting place for the couple which endlessly replays the same films from the 1980s (a similar nostalgia to the TV soaps of the period in The Lunchbox).
+Batra offers some good examples of how their daily lives differ and he uses a favourite cinema as a meeting place for the couple.
+It endlessly replays the same films from the 1980s (a similar nostalgia to the TV soaps of the period in The Lunchbox), but in an environment that Miloni finds a little stressful.
 Omar stressed in his introduction how the Bombay (rather than ‘Mumbai’) in the film is not the Bombay of Bollywood gangster films nor is it only a place of poverty and desolation – or of the glossy modernity of the ‘New India’.
 Bombay has always been an almost mythical place for migrants from other parts of India, especially in the Hindi cinema social films of the 1940s and 1950s.
 A more recent tradition of Bombay ‘street films’ takes an almost documentary interest in the lives of the city’s poorer inhabitants, e.g. in a film like Mira Nair’s Salaam Bombay!
 (India-UK 1988).
 Photograph shares its starting point with that film – the tourists at the Gateway of India – but it uses the street as a setting for a different kind of narrative, one which still represents the struggle between tradition and modernity, but which which also finds stories at the micro level in the interactions of characters.

 Batra uses Bombay’s streets, cafés and food stalls carefully.
 As in The Lunchbox, buses, trains and traditional taxis are important meeting places in which Miloni is taken out of her comfort zone.
 Significantly it is a food stall that creates one of the moments of distrust by Miloni’s parents about their daughter’s behaviour.
 Batra also introduces an eccentric story about the history of Indian soft drinks.
 We see Miloni drinking ‘Limca’, an Indian brand of lemonade/lime now owned by Coca Cola and she tells Rafi that as a child she liked a now defunct brand of Cola.
 I take this as a signifier of the old Bombay, before the changes of the 1990s brought in American-style fast foods and shopping malls.
 But some things don’t change.
 Dadi comments on how dark her grandson’s skin is and he begins to use lightening cream.
 I think it is also important that at the beginning of the film we see Miloni being taken by her mother to buy clothes.
 We recognise that Miloni wants something else and throughout the romance we see her wearing quite simple outfits that seem more ‘natural’ and which I thought suited her much better than the more showy costumes of Bollywood films.